internetWei/llDark/README.md

 ### Manually
 1. Download all the files in the LLdark subdirectory.
-2. Add (drag and drop) the LLDark folder in the LLDark project to your project.
+2. Add (drag and drop) the LLDark folder to your project.
 3. Import LLDark.h.

 Requirements